Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 20.01.13 UTC
+- WIB: Kamis, 14 Agustus 2025 20.44.17 UTC
-- WITA: Kamis, 14 Agustus 2025 21.01.13 UTC
+- WITA: Kamis, 14 Agustus 2025 21.44.17 UTC
-- WIT: Kamis, 14 Agustus 2025 22.01.13 UTC
+- WIT: Kamis, 14 Agustus 2025 22.44.17 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: nature
+Kategori: inspirational